mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 ## Summary

 I would thank organizers and speakers for the Beam Summit conference.
-The project needs such events to share the knowledge how leading organizations use Apache Beam, how to apply advanced data processing techniques and how the runners execute the pipelines finally.
+The project needs such events to share the knowledge of how leading organizations use Apache Beam, how to apply advanced data processing techniques and how the runners execute the pipelines.

 Below you could find a few takeaways from the sessions:

 * Companies like Spotify, Palo Alto Networks or Twitter develop custom, fully managed, declarative layer on top of Apache Beam.
-To run thousands data pipelines without coding and excessive operations.
+To run thousands of data pipelines without coding and excessive operations.
 * Streaming pipelines are sexy but much more expensive (and complex) than batch pipelines.
-* Use existing tools like [PerfKit](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) for performance/costs evaluation.
+* Use existing tools like [PerfKit](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) for performance/cost evaluation.
 Check Apache Beam [performance metrics](https://metrics.beam.apache.org) to compare different runners (e.g. if you want to migrate from JDK 1.8 to JDK 11).
 * Understand the framework and the runner internals, unfortunately it is necessary for troubleshooting.
 Be aware that Dataflow batch and streaming engines are developed by different engineering teams.